 Chinese New Year Celebrations

-Puppet making, traditional foods, dragon dances and other fun activities for your Chinese New Year festivities
+Create puppets, make traditional food, perform dragon dances, and celebrate with other fun activities perfect for Chinese New Year festivities!

 - Unit Plan:

 Students prepare the previous week to celebrate Chinese New Year.

 In addition to the celebration on the first day of Chinese New Year, there is the Lantern Festival, which comes on the 15th day of the Lunar New Year.
 The highlight of Lantern Festival is the Dragon Dance.
 In the United States, the Dragon Dance is scheduled for a weekend and is usually less than two weeks after the first day of the New Year.